SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 Are there some behavior modification suggestions?

-There are clear behavioral modifications for adhd.
+There are clear behavioral modifications for ADHD.
+You can learn some about treatment here.
 Traditional Behavioral modification is not an effective tool with BPD.

 Do you find that these disorders are common among some social classes more than others?

 No. Although African Americans may be more likely to be diagnosed with ADHD and ODD, in my experience, often incorrectly.